 - building and maintaining relationships with schools, guidance officers and teachers

 - coordinating the representation of USC at a range of school events including school visits, careers expos, subject selection evenings and awards evenings

 - communicating to schools and the school community (including parents and guardians)

 - developing school engagement/outreach programs for students and teachers.

-8.3.1 If a USC staff member outside Marketing and External Engagement is approached by a school with a request to engage in activities relating to student recruitment, that request must be immediately referred to the Manager, Student Recruitment for further action to ensure a holistic and effective approach in managing schools relationships.
+8.3.1 If a USC staff member outside Marketing is approached by a school with a request to engage in activities relating to student recruitment, that request must be immediately referred to the Manager, Student Recruitment for further action to ensure a holistic and effective approach in managing schools relationships.

 - ensure that its student recruitment and related marketing activities are consistent with the requirements of the ESOS Act and honour the standards of the associated National Code

-- work within the brand parameters developed by Marketing and External Engagement
+- work within the brand parameters developed by Marketing

 - ensure that any international student recruitment activities in Queensland schools are consistent with the principles described in 8.3 and 8.4.